 2. Know Your Why

 Before you get started, take some time to reflect on the reasons you want to cut back or quit.
-Perhaps you want to be a better parent, you want to feel healthier, or you want to be better at your job.
+Perhaps you want to be a better parent, or you want to be better at your job.
+Take a look at how alcohol is affecting your health, and come up with some wellness goals to motivate you.
 Write these goals down and carry them with you, so you have a reminder when the going gets rough.

 3. Know Your Triggers